motech/motech/docs/source/deployment/CORS_Headers.rst

 Apache Config
 =============

-Apache includes support for CORS.
+Apache Web Server includes support for CORS.
 To enable CORS support we have to running the following command which enable necessary for CORS mod headers :

 	a2enmod headers